gihanmarasingha/mth1001_sphinx/prop_logic_theory.rst

 In essence, a rule of inference is a black box that takes certain inputs (the premises) and produces an output.
 In this case, the output is a proof of :math:`P`.
-Here, and in every statement of a rule of interfence, the names of propostions that appear are to be treated as generic.
+Here, and in every statement of a rule of interfence, the names of propositions that appear are to be treated as generic.
 Thus :math:`P` and :math:`Q` can be replaced with any propositions.

 As an example application of this rule of inference, suppose we have a premise